MihirLuthra/dtsharedmemory/README.md

 When a process or thread has checked a path, it will insert it in this file along with its permission(and other data) in the shared memory.
 Everytime before a process is going to check registry, it will first check shared memory cache.
-The data structure used to store the paths in dtsm is [ctrie](https://en.wikipedia.org/wiki/Ctrie) with some modifications.
+The data structure used to store the paths in dtsm is [ctrie](https://en.wikipedia.org/wiki/Ctrie) with some modifications without hashing.

 In order to make the access to shared memory file fast, they are `mmap(2)`'d in each process that wants to access it.
 But to `mmap(2)` the file, it needs to have a size beforehand, which is defined in `dtsharedmemory.h` as `INITIAL_FILE_SIZE`.